Pileup density estimate independent on jet multiplicity: Performance

+The $\rho$ bias and resolution after using the information from tracking are shown in \figref{newMethod_charged}.
+One can see that when using the tracking information, the \npu dependence was practically removed.
+The spread in $\rho$ bias is smaller than 1 GeV for all the \npu values, and the resolution improved significantly.
 This result implies that if this performance can be maintained in the realistic detector, no additional pileup-dependent calibrations of the jet energy scale are needed.
 Moreover, reducing the spread in $\rho$ bias and improving the $\rho$ resolution should reduce systematic uncertainties in measurements of observables that are not fully unfolded for the impact of resolutions induced by the pileup.
 This is important for current as well as future precision measurements.

 An improvement of $\rho$ estimation can be achieved not only by using the tracking information but also by repeating the new method iteratively twice.
 In that case, the pileup subtraction used to define the signal seeds in the second iteration uses the estimated $\rho$ from the first iteration.